To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 I have extensively researched Scotland, how to travel there, and how to live there.
 I wish to share my knowledge with you to help you plan out your absolute best one-week Scotland vacation!
 From royal and prestigious Edinburgh to the rugged highlands, this one-week Scotland Itinerary has a little bit of it all.

-This Scotland Itinerary is fast-paced with the best of Scotland brimming in one week.
-With this itinerary, You can expect busy mornings & days with relaxing evenings.
+This Scotland Itinerary is fast-paced, with the best of Scotland brimming in one week.
+With this itinerary, you can expect busy mornings and days with relaxing evenings.

-There is a little wiggle room with one day where you could choose to take another day in one location.
-I would recommend this location be either Edinburgh or Inverness, but totally up to you!
-On each of the stops on this Scotland Itinerary I have included additional places to visit and see should you have more time or not like a particular aspect of my itinerary!
+There is a little wiggle room with one day, so you could choose to take another day in one location.
+I would recommend this location be either Edinburgh or Inverness, but it’s totally up to you!
+On each of the stops on this Scotland Itinerary, I have included additional places to visit and see should you have more time or not like a particular aspect of my itinerary!

-Scotland has a long and rich history – that has actually been recorded and written down.
-This is not so much rare, but the details of the history are so well articulated is allows for it to truly come to life when you visit!
-So much of history is just hearsay, and verbal stories told, but Scotland’s written history dates far back.
+Scotland has a long and rich history that has actually been recorded and written down.
+This is not so rare, but the details of the history are so well articulated that they allow it to truly come to life when you visit!
+So much of history is just hearsay and verbal stories told, but Scotland’s written history dates far back.
 Not only that, but the landscape is remarkable, and there are more castle ruins interspersed throughout the land than you could ever hope to visit.

 The people are welcoming, the public transport plentiful, and it is easy to travel to and from America or other parts of Europe to Scotland.
 I managed to fenagle a flight with EasyJet for only $60.
 This trip is good for anyone of any age, moreover is an exceptionally great trip for first-time solo travelers, couples, or people looking for a little bit of everything.

-Getting around: ????
-The train is relatively easy to navigate and tickets can be purchased online.
+Getting around: The train is relatively easy to navigate, and tickets can be purchased online.
 If you plan on solely relying upon public transportation, you should look into the ScotRail Travel Pass.
-This ticket covers most busses, trains, and ferries, and covers multiple days of travel.
+This ticket covers most buses, trains, and ferries and covers multiple days of travel.

 I always purchase the Lonely Planet guidebook for any location I am traveling to.
 I recommend you do the same!